 To create the Deploy to staging button, follow all the steps above, but call the button Deploy to staging and move cards from the Completed but not on staging server list to the On staging server and waiting for sign-off from client list.

-Once you've finished, the Board Buttons page in Butler should look like this:
+The Board Buttons page in Butler should now look like this:

 Back on your board, your buttons should appear on the top-right of the page:

 Once the board has been created, it will need to be regularly updated.
 This will mostly happen in sprint planning and before or during client meetings, although ideally boards will be updated whenever a merge request is merged.
 Each card on the board should have enough information for the Scrum Master to be able to create a complete use case or bug report, remembering that the card should be written in the language of the product, and understandable to an end-user.

 You might use the following templates, which are based on our templates for GitLab issues: